dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ## Getting a Job

-This has been the hardest part and these are my findings so far.
+This has been the hardest part and these are my findings so far. \
+\
 Firstly, due to most of Australian Federal Government Bodies residing in Canberra, there are many, many opportunities there.
 If you're willing to move to and live in Canberra - perhaps consider this. \
 \
 I found that there are minimal entry level roles available, and it is disappointing that there are not more programs like the CyberCX Academy.
 Purportedly, there is a shortage in cyber skills, yet few organisations appear to be investing in future generations of cyber professionals.
-This makes entry level roles highly competitive and you will need to really stand out on your job application.
+This makes entry level roles highly competitive, therefore you will need to really stand out on your job application.

 ### Recruiters